Proposed Peace Treaty on the Korean Peninsula: North Korea

+KCNA said in a commentary that there would be "such... steps as eternal dismantlement" of its DPRK nuclear complex "if the US takes a corresponding measure".
+North Korean leader Kim Jong-un mentioned several positive implications of reunification between South and North Korea.
+In Pyongyang during the Arirang Mass Games-2018 Festival, South Korean President Moon Jae-in delivered a seven-minute speech to a crowd of more than 150,000 people, urging the two Koreas to take a giant step toward denuclearization and lasting peace.
+South Korean President Moon Jae-in's speech about his vision of a unified Korea may have resonated with his North Korean audience, according to Andrei Abrahamian, a fellow at the Pacific Forum.
+The Korean War is over.
+This can be interpreted to mean that Kim Jong-un, the first North Korean leader to visit South Korea, 'created new history.'
+To end 70 years of war, North Korea agreed to end the Korean War through peace talks.

 United Kingdom

 The British Government advised circumspect travel to North Korea as of December 21, 2018.
 It summarized the current political situation on Korean peniunsula.
-For example, the increasing tension on the Korean peninsula became worse in 2017 due to a series of nuclear and ICBM missile tests.
+For example, the increasing tension on the Korean Peninsula became worse in 2017 due to a series of nuclear and ICBM missile tests.
 On 12 June, there was a meeting between US President Donald Trump and North Korea's leader Kim Jong Un.
 The Panmunjom Declaration signed during the inter-Korean summit on 27 April pledged to consent to a peace treaty to officially end the Korean War 1950-53 by the end of 2018.
 They requested the British citizens who are living in North Korea or those who decided to travel there independently to notify the British embassy in Pyongyang about their travel plans before, or on arrival.